BinxiePeterson/genomics-r-intro/index.md

 to trial-and-error.
 Bioinformatics is also an experimental science, otherwise we could use the same software and same parameters for every genome assembly.
-Learning to code opens up the full possibilities of computing, especially given that most bioinformatics tools exist only at the command line.
+Learning to code opens up the full possibilities of computing, especially given that most bioinformatic tools exist only at the command line.
 Think of it this
 way: if you could only do molecular biology using a kit, you could probably accomplish a fair amount.
 However, if you don’t understand the biochemistry of the kit, how would you troubleshoot?
 How would you do experiments for which